janani271/Crime-Hotspot-Alert/README.md

-A real time system for crime hotspot alerts
+A real time system for crime hotspot alert using elastic search.